gorouflex/MDFWindows/README.md

 # MDFWindows
 Unlocked MDF(Steam version)

+Unlocked MDF (Steam version)

-MDF but it's free updated to the lastest version that i can do to unlocked it.
+MDF but it is free to update to the latest version that I can unlock

 Credit: GorouFlex aka KRJ